Yanina-Andriienko/immo-eliza-ml/README.md

 | `epc`                | Energy performance certificate rating of the property.              |
 | `area_total`         | The total area of the property in square meters.                    |

-This table provides an overview of the features available in the dataset along with a brief description for each.

 ## Model

 The project explores several machine learning models, starting with a baseline RandomForest model and experimenting with other models like Linear Regression and Polynomial regressors.
 The final model selection is based on performance metrics such as R² score and Mean Squared Error (MSE).